moiz-siddiqui42/Fighting-game/README.md

-# Street Fighter Inspired Fighting Game
+# Dynamic Fighting Game by Moiz Siddiqui

 A **Street Fighter-inspired game** built using **JavaScript** and **HTML**, with dynamic gameplay modes for **Single Player** and **Multiplayer**.
 This project provides an engaging fighting experience with animated sprites, health bar mechanics, and responsive controls.